 Aram Demirjian is flourishing as Associate Conductor of the Kansas City Symphony.
 Now in his third season with the orchestra, Demirjian has distinguished himself as a devoted and integral member of Kansas City arts community, building relationships with audiences of all ages and backgrounds, leading an astounding variety of concert offerings and supporting the work of Music Director Michael Stern and the Kansas City Symphony musicians.

-Demirjian enjoys an increasingly busy guest conducting schedule, including recent concerts with the Memphis Symphony, New England Conservatory Symphony and Tanglewood Music Center.
-He looks forward to forthcoming guest conducting dates with the Knoxville Symphony and Fresno Philharmonic, as well as forthcoming engagements with the Omaha Symphony, Louisiana Philharmonic and Knoxville Symphony.
-He also has collaborated with an eclectic array of the most distinguished musicians and performers in the world, including Yo-Yo Ma, Kurt Masur, John Adams, Stefan Jackiw, Ryu Goto, Bobby Watson, John Lithgow and Ben Folds.
-He has been engaged as cover conductor by the Boston Symphony, Saint Louis Symphony and Charlotte Symphony, and he was a conducting apprentice of Harry Christophers with the Handel & Haydn Society.
+Demirjian enjoys an increasingly busy guest conducting schedule, including concerts with the Minnesota Orchestra, Omaha Symphony, Memphis Symphony, New England Conservatory Symphony and Tanglewood Music Center.
+He looks forward to forthcoming guest conducting dates with the Knoxville Symphony and Fresno Philharmonic, as well as forthcoming engagements with the Louisiana Philharmonic and Knoxville Symphony.
+He has been engaged as cover conductor by the Boston Symphony, St. Louis Symphony and Charlotte Symphony, and he also was a conducting apprentice of Harry Christophers with the Handel & Haydn Society.
 Demirjian is an alumnus of the American Academy of Conducting at Aspen, where he received the distinguished Robert J. Harth Conducting Prize.
 He holds a Bachelor of Arts, cum laude, in music and government from Harvard University, and a Master of Music from the Orchestral Conducting program at New England Conservatory.

 Photo by David Bickley